KevinKra/Notes/certifications/aws/developer/resource.md

 ### Resource Types

-- `AWS::Serverless::Function` resource type describes configuration information for creating a Lambda function.
-You can describe any event source that you want to attach to the Lambda function—such as Amazon S3, Amazon DynamoDB Streams, and Amazon Kinesis Data Streams.
+- `AWS::Serverless::Function` resource type describes configuration information for **creating a Lambda function.** You can describe any event source that you want to attach to the Lambda function—such as Amazon S3, Amazon DynamoDB Streams, and Amazon Kinesis Data Streams.
 - `AWS::Serverless::LayerVersion` resource type creates a Lambda layer version (LayerVersion) that contains library or runtime code that's needed by a Lambda function.
 When a serverless layer version is transformed, AWS SAM also transforms the logical ID of the resource so that old layer versions aren't automatically deleted by AWS CloudFormation when the resource is updated.
-- `AWS::Serverless::Api` is incorrect because this resource type describes an API Gateway resource.
-It's useful for advanced use cases where you want full control and flexibility when you configure your APIs.
+- `AWS::Serverless::Api` is incorrect because **s** It's useful for advanced use cases where you want full control and flexibility when you configure your APIs.
 For most scenarios, it is recommended that you create APIs by specifying this resource type as an event source of your `AWS::Serverless::Function` resource.

 ### CodeDeploy Integration